-Without making it too complex, in addition to the rules I have outlined in my methodology; I always ensure that the Reward I seek on a trade, far outweighs the Risk!
+Without making it too complex, in addition to the rules I have outlined in my methodology; I always ensure that my risk-reward ratio makes sense.
+That is, I need to ensure that the Reward I seek on a trade, far outweighs the Risk!

-There are different ways to view this but I look at it like this:
+There are different ways to view risk-reward ratio but I look at it like this:

 I buy 1000 shares of corporation “KEL” for $5 dollars each.
 1000 x $5= $5000.
 I have already identified my entry and exit, so I know if I am wrong on this trade; I will exit the stock at 4.50.
 1000 x $4.50= $4500.
 My loss on the trade would be $500.
 However, if I am right; I would exit my trade somewhere around 7.
 1000 x $7= $7000.
 A difference of +$2000.
 In that example, I am willing to lose $500 to make $2000.
 A risk/reward of 1 vs. 4.

-Hope that example helped simplify the concept of risk vs. reward.
+Hope that example helped simplify the concept of risk- reward.

 Get our FREE watchlist delivered to your inbox every week!